 - Tasks are delegated to assistants.
 Your surgeon may take a minimal role or no role in ensuring the quality of your process, other than firing the laser.

-- You may not meet your surgeon until you are about to be taken back for your laser procedure or when you are lying on the surgery bed.
+- You may not be seen by a trained refractive surgery specialist until you are about to be taken back for your laser procedure or when you are lying on the surgery bed.